Global Warming Solutions

 With your activism and our advocacy, we can solve global warming

 We’re working to promote the most practical solutions to global warming, like cleaner cars and clean energy — solutions that not only reduce air pollution, but create jobs as well.

 We’re also working to make sure that the state’s biggest polluters pay for the damage they inflict on our environment, and we just won a major breakthrough: The California Air Resources Board just finalized the nation’s first ever economy-wide cap and trade program to drive down global warming pollution.
 We’re working to make sure that fees from the program are reinvested in our communities, helping Californians shift to a clean energy economy.

 At the same time, thousands of you have joined the fight to cut global warming pollution.
 Across the state, you’re calling or emailing your decision-makers, signing petitions, and spreading the word to your friends and family.

 Your activism and our advocacy are a powerful combination.
 In 2010, California voters overwhelming rejected the oil industry’s attempt at reversing California’s landmark global warming law, AB 32, with Proposition 23, the dirty energy initiative.
 This was a huge success, but the oil industry and their allies are not giving up — and neither can we.

 We need you to get involved if we’re going to truly solve global warming.
 If enough of us speak out, we can shift to a clean energy future in which the problem of global warming is a page in history books.
 Join our campaign by taking action today.

 - Global warming could cause a 25-35% increase in smog pollution, exacerbating asthma especially among children.

-- California is home to 3,500 solar companies employing 25,000 people, according to research by The Solar Foundation.
+- California is home to 1,700 solar companies employing more than 43,000 people, according to research by the Solar Foundation.

 - If designed right, California’s carbon cap program can redirect billions of dollars from the fossil fuel industry toward helping Californians shift to clean energy solutions.